-Selling beats online is a great business to get into if you are already making tunes in your bedroom studio and you need some extra cash, plus exposure for your brand.
+Selling beats online is a great business to get into if you’re already making tunes in your bedroom studio and you need some extra cash and exposure for your brand.

 But how do you go about selling beats?
 And is it really worth it?